Deploy Statamic with Git and rsync

 Configure Statamic for Git with rsync

-PLEASE NOTE: This is our recommended way of doing it.
+Note: this is our recommended approach.
 It separates code from content.
-You will need to run dedicated rsync commands to deploy and update this user-generated content (see below).
-You can also decide to not touch the .gitignore file so that you can deploy everything with Git all together.
-Keep in mind that you can not pull in new contents from the fortrabbit App this way (see on work-flows above).
+You'll need to run dedicated rsync commands to deploy and update user-generated content (see below).
+Alternatively, you can skip modifying .gitignore and deploy everything via Git, but then you cannot pull new content from your app (see workflows above).

 At that point you should be able to run the project in your local development environment already.
 We highly recommend developing the site locally, using fortrabbit for staging and production.